BennoMan123/Contact_List_Project/README.md

 11/5/23 Part 1:
 * Added functionality to the range method in main class.
 * Created IllegalLengthException class for when there's an illegal length of input or variables and implemented in the classes.
-  * Updated javadocs to mention the throw.
+  * Updated the javadocs folder to mention the exception throw.
 * Fixed up some javadocs comments.
-* Updated javadocs folder.
+* Updated the javadocs folder.
-* Renamed package name.
+* Renamed the package name.
 * Added better functionality to the setPhoneNumber method in contact class.

 11/11/23 Part 1: